bohemian-coder/ans-aws-vpc/README.md

 # ansible-aws-vpc -> A Quick HowTo

-Setup a VPC on AWS cloud using Ansible, and a simple java application stack (Infrastructure only)
+Setup a VPC on AWS cloud using Ansible, and a simple java application stack (Infrastructure only - Three tier architecture)

 Note: This is a sample setup of the infrastructure ONLY, no java application  is actually deployed in this setup.